botanix-labs/Macbeth/adrs/developer-gitflow.md

 ### Checks

-1. All new code is covered by tests or/and existing tests are updated
+1. All new code is covered by tests and/or existing tests are updated
 2. Documentation is updated if needed
 3. Code has enough comments to understand the logic
 4. The PR is ready for review
-5. Self-review is done
+5. Self-review has been completed
 6. All tests are passing
 7. Code is formatted and linted
 8. Pre-review with AI is done
-9. At least one code owner (team member(s) responsible for code base) approved the PR
+9. At least one code owner (team member(s) responsible for codebase) has approved the PR
-10. The PR is not rejected by any reviewer
+10. The PR has not been rejected by any reviewer
-11. All comments are resolved
+11. All comments have been resolved

 ### Merging